-Vinayagam et al [73] have worked on Syzygium cumini fruit shells (SCFS) for fabrication of symmetric super capacitors.
-Carbonization at 700°C in N2 atmosphere and CO2 activation at 700°C in N2 atmosphere was employed to get ACs.
-An enhanced electrochemical performance in three electrode configuration is shown by SCF-AC.
+Vinayagam et al [73] have worked on Syzygium cumini fruit shells (SCFS) for the fabrication of symmetric supercapacitors.
+Carbonization at 700 °C in the N2 atmosphere and CO2 activation at 700 °C in the N2 atmosphere were employed to get AC.
+Enhanced electrochemical performance in a three-electrode configuration is shown by SCF-AC.
 An innovative and environmentally safe approach with good porosity in AC for energy storage behavior is planned.

 Elaiyappillai et al [74] explored Cucumis melo (Cm) fruit peel's electrochemical studies with 1M aqueous KOH.
-The novel fabricated Cm based AC electrode (Cm-900) exhibits a superior specific capacitance value of 404 F/g at 1 A/g.
-Highly porous Cm-900 electrode may prove as an excellent candidate for high-performance SCs.
+The novel fabricated Cm-based AC electrode (Cm-900) exhibits a superior specific capacitance value of 404 F/g at 1 A/g.
+Highly porous Cm-900 electrode may prove as an excellent candidate for high-performance supercapacitors.

-List of phytomass precursors from fruit of plant, employed to synthesize carbon electrode materials for capacitors is given in Table S3.
+A list of phytomass precursors from fruits, employed to synthesize carbon electrode materials for capacitors is given in Table S3.

-f.
 Phytomass carbon from roots of plants

-Vinayagam et al [73] has worked on Chrysopogon zizanioides roots (CZR) employing carbonization at 700°C in N2 atmosphere and CO2 activation at 700°C in N2 atmosphere.
+Vinayagam et al [73] have worked on Chrysopogon zizanioides roots (CZR) employing carbonization at 700 $^{\circ}$ C in the N2 atmosphere and CO2 activation at 700 $^{\circ}$ C in the N2 atmosphere.
 The CZR-AC obtained showed enhanced electrochemical performance in three-electrode configurations with high specific capacitance data.

-Wang et al [75] used tamarisk roots as carbon precursor to successfully fabricate an innovative tamarisk root-based honeycomb-like porous carbon (TRHPC).
+Wang et al [75] used tamarisk roots as a carbon precursor to successfully fabricate an innovative tamarisk root-based honeycomb-like porous carbon (TRHPC).
 Simple activation and carbonization approach and mixed hybrid activators containing NaCl and ZnCl2 are employed.
-TRHPC shows good electrochemical properties with high specific capacitance 293 F/g at 0.5 A/g.
+TRHPC shows good electrochemical properties with a high specific capacitance of 293 F/g at 0.5 A/g.
 High-rate performances with 61.5% capacitance retention from 0.5 to 50 A/g were reported.

-Guo et al. [76] produced 3D hierarchical porous carbon by the facile carbonization followed by chemical activation taking soyabean roots (SRs) as the carbon precursor.
+Guo et al. [76] produced 3D hierarchical porous carbon by facile carbonization followed by chemical activation taking soybean roots (SRs) as the carbon precursor.
 The scheme of the work is shown in Fig. S10.
-High specific surface area (2143 m^2/g), good electrical conductivity coupled with unique 3D hierarchical porosity offered excellent electrochemical performance as an electrode material for super capacitors.
+High specific surface area (2143 m/g), good electrical conductivity coupled with unique 3D hierarchical porosity offered excellent electrochemical performance as an electrode material for supercapacitors.
 Superior cycling stability i.e. 98% capacitance retention after 10000 cycles at 5 A/g, high capacitance (276 F/g at 0.5 A/g) was obtained.
-A good rate capability in a symmetric two-electrode super capacitor setup in 6M KOH was demonstrated.
+A good rate capability in a symmetric two-electrode supercapacitor setup in 6M KOH was demonstrated.

-Table S4 lists phytomass precursors from root of plant employed to synthesize carbon electrode materials for capacitors.
+Table S4 lists phytomass precursors from the root employed to synthesize carbon electrode materials for capacitors.